Admission to practice law: Anguilla

 Admission to practice in Anguilla is regulated by the Legal Profession Act 2016.
 To be admitted in Anguilla a person first needs to be admitted in either England & Wales, Scotland or Northern Ireland, or have received a Certificate of Legal Education from the Council of Legal Education of the West Indies.
 Further the applicant needs to be either (a) a Belonger of Anguilla, (b) resident in Anguilla, or (c) a citizen of certain specified Caribbean countries.

 Argentina

 In Argentina, prospective lawyers must complete an undergraduate law degree (Abogado, which lasts five to six years depending on the university), and then become a member of one of the jurisdictional associations.

 Bahamas

 Under the laws of the Bahamas, only a Bahamian national can normally be admitted as a lawyer.
 However, there is an exception for special admissions to allow senior barristers who have specialist expertise to be admitted to conduct a single case.

 Bolivia

-Bolivia requires candidates to complete a law degree at a Bolivian law faculty, which takes 9-10 semesters, and then submit a graduate certificate and certificate of good civil standing to the Ministry of Justice.
+Bolivia requires candidates to complete a law degree at a Bolivian law school, which takes 9-10 semesters, and then submit a graduate certificate and certificate of good civil standing to the Ministry of Justice.
+There is no bar exam in Bolivia.